facebook/react-native-website/website/blog/2025-02-19-react-native-0.78.md

 - Nullability changes: migrating `RootView` to Kotlin resulted in changes of parameter types from nullable to non nullable.
 - The following classes have been moved from public to internal, or removed, and can’t be accessed anymore:
-  - `com.facebook.react.views.text.frescosupport.FrescoBasedReactTextInlineImageViewManager`
+  - `com.facebook.react.bridge.GuardedResultAsyncTask`
   - `com.facebook.react.uimanager.ComponentNameResolver`
-  - `com.facebook.react.bridge.GuardedResultAsyncTask`
   - `com.facebook.react.uimanager.FabricViewStateManager`
+  - `com.facebook.react.views.text.frescosupport.FrescoBasedReactTextInlineImageViewManager`

 ### iOS

-- Change Image load event size info from logical size to pixel
-  - This affects only the Old Architecture
+- Change Image load event size info from logical size to pixel (This only affects the Old Architecture)

 ## Acknowledgements